rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ...
 {{< /highlight >}}

 Let's break down what happens in the previous code block.
 All the necessary information that is passed to the authentication API can be destructured from the local state.
-You will only need one password property, because both password strings should be the same after the validation.
+You will only need one password property, because both password strings should be the same after the validation anyway.

-Next, you can call the sign up function which you have defined in a previous section.
-It takes the email and the password.
+Next, you can call the sign up function which you have defined in the previous section.
+It takes the email and the password properties.
 The username is not used yet, but will be in a later section of this tutorial.
+It's up to you to remove it for now as well if you want to get rid of the noisy "unused variable" warning on the command line.

-If the request resolves successfully, you can set the local state of the component to its initial state to clean up the input fields.
+If the request resolves successfully, you can set the local state of the component to its initial state to empty the input fields.
 If the request is rejected, you will run into the catch block and set the error object in the local state.
 Thus a error message should show up in the form.

-In addition, the `preventDefault()` method on the event prevents a reload of the browser, which would be a natural behavior otherwise when using a submit in a form.
+In addition, the `preventDefault()` method on the event prevents a reload of the browser which otherwise would be a natural behavior when using a submit in a form.
 Moreover, note that the signed up user object from the firebase API is availavle in the callback function of the then block in our request.
 You will use it later on in this tutorial.

-If you want to read more about asynchronous requests in request, checkout [this article which explains the concept in more detail by fetching data from a third-party API](https://www.robinwieruch.de/react-fetching-data/).
+If you want to read more about asynchronous requests in React components, checkout [this article which explains the concept in more detail by fetching data from a third-party API](https://www.robinwieruch.de/react-fetching-data/).

 So what's next?
 When a user signs up to your application, you want to redirect the user to another page.
-Perhaps it should be the Home page of the user which will be a protected route for only authenticated users eventually.
+Perhaps it should be the Home page of the user which will be a protected route for only authenticated users at some point of this tutorial.
+Therefore, you will need the help of React Router to redirect the user after a successful sign up.

 {{< highlight javascript "hl_lines=4 8 10 13 29 30 31 36 50" >}}
 import React, { Component } from 'react';